Vonage/vonage-java-sdk/README.md

 [![codecov](https://codecov.io/gh/Nexmo/nexmo-java/branch/version-2/graph/badge.svg)](https://codecov.io/gh/Nexmo/nexmo-java)

-You can use this [LANGUAGE] client library to add [Nexmo's API](#api-coverage) to your application.
+You can use this Java client library to add [Nexmo's API](#api-coverage) to your application.
 To use this, you'll need a Nexmo account.
 Sign up [for free at nexmo.com][signup].

  * [Installation](#installation)